Marcus Mariota: 2016 season

-On November 13, 2016, Mariota threw for 4 touchdowns and 295 yards as the Titans beat the Green Bay Packers by a score of 47–25.
-For his performance against the Packers, he was named AFC Offensive Player of the Week.
-Additionally, he was named the AFC Offensive Player of the Month for November after passing for 1,124 yards with 11 touchdowns and just two interceptions for a 115.0 passer rating, in addition to rushing for 89 yards and a touchdown.
-Unfortunately, Mariota fractured his right fibula in Week 16 in a 38–17 Christmas Eve loss to the Jacksonville Jaguars.
-He underwent surgery and was out for the final game of the season.
-Without Mariota, the Titans finished 9–7 and missed out on the playoffs for the eighth consecutive year.
+In Week 10 of the 2016 season, Mariota threw for four touchdowns and 295 yards as the Titans beat the Green Bay Packers 47–25.
+For his performance, Mariota was named AFC Offensive Player of the Week.
+Additionally, he was named the AFC Offensive Player of the Month for November after passing for 1,124 yards with 11 touchdowns and two interceptions for a 115.0 passer rating, in addition to rushing for 89 yards and a touchdown.
+However, during Week 16, Mariota fractured his right fibula in a 38–17 Christmas Eve road loss to the Jaguars.
+He underwent surgery and missed the regular-season finale.
+With Mariota out, Matt Cassel faced the Houston Texans in a 24–17 win.
+The Titans finished 9–7, but missed out on the playoffs for the eighth consecutive year.

-Mariota finished the 2016 season with a career-high 3,426 passing yards with 26 touchdowns and nine interceptions.
-Additionally, he rushed for two touchdowns and a career-high 349 rushing yards.
-He was also ranked 50th by his peers on the NFL Top 100 Players of 2017 and was named a Pro Bowl first alternate.
+Mariota finished the 2016 season with a career-high 3,426 passing yards with 26 touchdowns and nine interceptions, to go along with 60 carries, a career-high 349 rushing yards and two touchdowns.
+Mariota was also ranked 50th by his peers on the NFL Top 100 Players of 2017 and was named a Pro Bowl first alternate.